-QUALIFIED TAX-EXEMPT OBLIGATIONS
+NOT-QUALIFIED TAX-EXEMPT OBLIGATIONS

-The Notes shall be designated as "qualified tax-exempt obligations" for purposes of Section 265(b)(3) of the Internal Revenue Code of 1986, as amended.
+The Notes shall not be "qualified tax-exempt obligations" pursuant to Section 265(b)(3) of the Internal Revenue Code of 1986, as amended.

 CONTINUING DISCLOSURE

 In order to assist the Underwriter (Syndicate Manager) in complying with the provisions of Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934 the Village will enter into an undertaking for the benefit of the holders of the Notes.
 A description of the details and terms of the undertaking is set forth in Appendix D of the Official Statement.